Python-GIS-book/site/source/part2/chapter-06/md/07-nearest-neighbour.md

 In some cases, you might need to find the closest neighbors for a given set of Polygons or LineStrings.
 Luckily, the `sjoin_nearest()` method works in a similar manner with all geometry types, i.e. you can find the nearest neighbors using Point, LineString, Polygon, MultiPoint, MultiLineString and MultiPoint geometries as input.
 Also finding nearest neighbors between different geometry types is supported, meaning that you can for example search nearest LineStrings to Polygons, and so on.
 When using more complex geometries as input (e.g. LineStrings or Polygons), the nearest neighbor search uses spatial index, i.e. it creates bounding boxes around the input geometries and inserts them into an R-Tree which is used to make the search queries more efficient.
 However, the distance between the nearest neighbours is measured based on the true shapes of the geometric features.
 In the following, we demonstrate how to conduct nearest neighbor analysis with more complex geometries, such as Polygons and LineStrings.

 As a real-life case, we first aim to find the closest urban park to building polygons in a neighborhood called Kamppi, which is located in Helsinki, Finland.
-Then, we aim to find the closest road (LineString) to each building.
+Then, we aim to find the closest drivable road (LineString) to each building.
 Let's start by reading the data and visualize it on a map:

 ```python
 import geopandas as gpd